Cumberland School of Law: Rankings

+U.S. News & World Report in its 2024 ranking places Cumberland tied at #103 in Best Law Schools out of 196 ABA accredited schools.

+Bar examination passage

+In 2023, the overall bar examination passage rate for the law school’s first-time examination takers was 78.36%.
+The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 93.80% for the class of 2021.

 Employment

-According to Samford's official 2013 ABA-required disclosures, 57.8% of the Class of 2013 obtained full-time, long-term, JD-required employment nine months after graduation.
-Samford's Law School Transparency under-employment score is 30.5%, indicating the percentage of the Class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Samford's official 2022 ABA-required disclosures, 80.7% of the Class of 2022 obtained full-time, long-term, JD-required employment nine months after graduation.
+The largest number of students were employed in law firms of 1 – 10 attorneys.
+Samford's Law School Transparency under-employment score is 19.3%, indicating the percentage of the Class of 2022 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Samford for the 2013–2014 academic year is $56,492.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $214,268.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Samford for the 2022-2023 academic year is $65,900.
+The Law School Transparency estimated debt-financed cost of attendance for three years is $238,529.